-Robbers flee with millions in Paraguay heist
+'Robbery of the century': 8 arrested in Brazil

 Authorities believe the robbers were members of Primer Comando de la Capital, one of the largest criminal organizations in Brazil.

-A police officer was killed during Monday's shootout that started around midnight (local time) and lasted for about two hours.
+A police officer was killed during Monday's shootout that started about midnight (local time) and lasted for about two hours.
 Another officer and three bystanders were injured and taken to local hospitals, police said.

 Grenades were set off and more than a dozen vehicles were set on fire as the robbery took place.
 Police said officers engaged in a gun battle with snipers and others armed with large caliber weapons, dynamite and caltrops.

-In a building next to the security firm, Alejandro Anisimoff and his family ran and hid when the robbers broke into their home.
+In a building next to the security firm, Alejandro Anisimoff and his family hid when the robbers broke into their home.

 "We heard non-stop turmoil for an hour.
 Within that hour, five grenades blew off here.
 We hid upstairs in one of the bedrooms," Anisimoff, whose home is in the building next to the firm, told CNN en Español.